traveling-desi/coding-challenge/README.md

 * We use two global variables in the program:
 <pre>
-	currVertexNumber	: This is the next vertex number in monotonically increasing order from 0,1,2,.... that can be assigned to a newly seen name. lastMaxTime		: This is the latest time for which we have seen a venmo payment and created an edge.
+	currVertexNumber: This is the next vertex number in monotonically increasing order from 0,1,2,.... that can be assigned to a newly seen name. lastMaxTime	: This is the latest time for which we have seen a venmo payment and created an edge.
 </pre>
 <b>Algorithm</b>